Chet Holifield Federal Building

 The Chet Holifield Federal Building, colloquially known as "the Ziggurat Building", is a United States government building in Laguna Niguel, California.
 It was built between 1968 and 1971 for North American Aviation/Rockwell International, and designed by William Pereira.

-Since 1974 it has been owned and managed by the General Services Administration.
+Since 1974, it has been owned and managed by the General Services Administration.
 National Archives and Records Administration had holdings for the Pacific region stored here, but has since moved to another location.
 Primary tenants are now regional offices of the United States Department of Homeland Security and the Internal Revenue Service.

 History

 The building was designed by William Pereira, who developed a stepped pyramid silhouette that is rare in American architecture.
-The unusual form refers to ziggurats, ancient Mesopotamian temples.
+The unusual form refers to ziggurats, which are ancient Mesopotamian temples.

 The building was originally constructed in 1968 for North American Aviation, a defense and aerospace industries manufacturer, to house the company's corporate offices on the top floors and an electronics manufacturing plant on the bottom two floors.
 The building is located in the heart of a shallow valley surrounded by the San Joaquin Hills.
-The site was chosen in part because, in the mid-1960s, it was a very quiet area of southern Orange County.
+The site was chosen in part because, in the mid-1960s, it was a quiet area of southern Orange County.
 North American Aviation wanted an area that would be private and secure.
-Construction took nearly three years, and in 1971 the building was completed.
+Construction took nearly three years, and in 1971, the building was completed.
 Huber, Hunt & Nichols, Inc. was the general contractor.

 The building's construction was undertaken at a transformative time in the defense industry: while it was still under construction, North American Aviation merged with Rockwell International, a manufacturing conglomerate that worked in the defense and space industries.
 But, Rockwell never occupied the building.

-There are a couple of accounts as to why this happened: The more common story is that as the Vietnam War wound down, Rockwell's defense contract with the federal government fell through.
+There are a couple of accounts as to why this happened: The more common story is that as the Vietnam War was ending, Rockwell's defense contract with the federal government fell through.
 The company had a large building without enough work to support staff there.

 William “Art” Morris, a corporate architect for North American, who contributed to the building's design, told the Orange County Register in 1993 that the building was deemed too fanciful for the defense contractor.
 “The chairman of the board came to take a tour,” Morris said of a 1969 visit to the building.
 “He got to the fourth floor and he said one thing, a short sentence: ‘This is far too nice for an electronics firm.’
 And everything came to a screeching halt.”